cosmicruft/simple_shell/README.md

 ## Description
-This team project is part of the first year curriculum of ALX School.
+This team project is part of the first year curriculum of ALX Software Engineering Program.
 Simple Shell is a command line interpreter that replicates the **sh** program on Linux.
 It can take in simple commands to navigate the terminal, manipulate files, and execute programs.